 THE BIGGEST, MOST PRESTIGIOUS, POETRY COMPETITION IN THE WORLD.

-This year, In 2025, over a four months period, we received more than TWELVE THOUSAND
+This year, In 2026, over a four months period, we received more than TEN THOUSAND

 admissible/valid submissions from every corner of the globe

-(That meant we had over FORTY-FIVE thousand+ pages of poetry to read)
+(That meant we had over FIFTY thousand+ pages of poetry to read)

 The erbacce-team of volunteers are proud that the erbacce-prize for poetry is now